momentum-projects/group--questionbox/README.md

   - At minimum allow a search in the text of a question.
   - A more comprehensive search would allow searching both questions and answers.
 - Authenticated users can "star" or favorite questions or answers they like.
 They should also be able to un-star anything that they have starred.
-- Deploy to Heroku.
+- Deploy to Render.

 ### 🌶️ Spicy features

 - Add tags to questions and allow search by tags
 - Allow a user to upload a profile photo.
-  - for Heroku, you'll need to configure a storage backend like Amazon S3 in order to upload files.
+  - for deployment, you'll need to configure a storage backend like Amazon S3 in order to upload files.
 - Allow an unanswered question to be edited.
 - Allow the author of an answer to delete or edit an answer.

 ### Back-end development notes

 You should use [djoser](https://djoser.readthedocs.io/en/latest/) and [token-based authentication](https://www.django-rest-framework.org/api-guide/authentication/#tokenauthentication) to handle registration and login.
+You will also likely want to [paginate your results](https://www.django-rest-framework.org/api-guide/pagination/#pagination).

 ### CORS